 Phobias can be caused through experiencing a highly stressful situation.

 Phobias can be caused from an accumulation of negative experiences over a number of years.

 Phobias can sometimes result from a fear of fear.
 People who suffer from this type of phobia are very frightened of the feelings of fear they get.
 This type of phobia can be associated with almost anything.

 Phobias can be ‘caught’ from other people – such as family members or any other person in close contact.

 Phobias can be the result of some past traumatic event – though often the sufferer will not be consciously aware of what this event might be.

 Phobias tend to be more common in women that in men.
 Symptoms tend to increase the further away the person is from their home.

-Typically, after having experienced either, or a combination of, these approaches, a client will be able to behave perfectly normally in the previously phobic situation.
+Once achieved, you will be able to behave perfectly normally in the previously phobic situation.
 Indeed many clients seem to be unaware that they ever had a problem.